 Welcome to Linquip Blog.
 Today and in this article, we are going to deal with the question “What is a Flange Coupling adaptor?”.
-The information in this article gives significant but simple technical data about working principles, operation, and usages of flange coupling adaptors.
+The information in this article gives significant but simple technical data about the working principles, operation, and usage of flange coupling adaptors.

 An Introduction to the Flange Coupling Adaptor

 A coupling or coupler is in use of piping and plumbing having a socket at one or both ends allowing two pipes or tubes to be joined, welded, brazed, or soldered together.
 Flange coupling Adaptor is used for a quick connection between the two pipes and allows the pipe at both ends to freely expand and contract in the casing stroke of the Flange Adaptor & Coupling.

 The Structure, Working Principle & Function of Flange Coupling Adaptor